techery/janet/README.md

 # Janet

-Reactive library to create command-based architecture.
+Reactive library for command-based architecture creating.
 It can be used for both Android and Java.

 ### What does Janet give?

 1. Flexibility and scalability.
-Scale functionality using [services](https://github.com/techery/janet/blob/master/janet/src/main/java/io/techery/janet/ActionAdapter.java)
+Scale functionality using [services](https://github.com/techery/janet/blob/master/janet/src/main/java/io/techery/janet/ActionService.java)
-2. Reactive approach to manipulate any actions with [RXJava](https://github.com/ReactiveX/RxJava)
+2. Reactive approach for any actions manipulating with a help of [RXJava](https://github.com/ReactiveX/RxJava)
 3. Throw-safety architecture.

 ### Introduction

-Janet helps write clear maintainable code because each an individual operation is an individual class where this operation is described.
+Janet helps to write clear maintainable code because each individual operation is an individual class where this operation is described.
 Let's call it as Action.

 But Janet doesn't perform actions.
 For that Janet uses services that has algorithm of action processing.
-Each action is linked to service using an annotation that defined in the method ActionService.getSupportedAnnotationType().
-Janet is like action router that can send and receive actions using added services that know what to do with them.
+Each action is linked to service using an annotation that is defined in the method `ActionService.getSupportedAnnotationType()`.
+Janet is like action router that can send and receive actions using added services.
+And service knows what to do with the action.

 To use any service add it to the [Builder](https://github.com/techery/janet/blob/readme/janet/src/main/java/io/techery/janet/Janet.java) using method `addService`